I Could Not Ask for More: Year-end charts

-Sara Evans cover
+Sara Evans version

-American country music singer Sara Evans' cover version of the song was released in February 2001 as the second single from her 2000 album Born to Fly.
-Evans' version was a Top 5 hit on the country music charts.
+American country music artist Sara Evans recorded a cover of "I Could Not Ask for More" for her third studio album Born to Fly (2000).
+Serviced to country radio stations on February 12, 2001, by RCA Nashville Records, it was the second single taken off of the album.
+It proved to be a success, peaking at number two on the Billboard Hot Country Songs chart, her third top ten single.

 Music video

 The music video for Evans' rendition was directed by Peter Zavadil, and features shots of her on location in White Sands National Monument in New Mexico singing the song in different outfits and frequently sitting in different chairs throughout the video.

-Chart performance
+Charts

-"I Could Not Ask for More" debuted at number 52 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of February 17, 2001.
-It soon reached number 2 on that chart.
+"I Could Not Ask for More" debuted at number 52 on the US Billboard Hot Country Singles & Tracks chart for the week of February 17, 2001.
+It soon reached number two, making Born to Fly Evans' first album to spawn multiple top ten hits on the chart.